-IoT Gateway Device Development Project: the Best Practices
+IoT Gateway and IoT Platform Development Projects: Best Practices

 Following are some of the best practices to keep in mind before kick-starting an IoT Gateway software and hardware development project: